morleydan10/morleydan10/README.md

 I am a recent graduate of the Flatiron School's software development program, looking to continue my new journey on learning the ins and outs of software development.

 ### 🔭 I’m currently working on
-* Continuing to add features to my application ArtConnect, a platform that connects local artists and local businesses
+* Continuing to add features to my web application ArtConnect, a platform that connects local artists and local businesses
 * Brainstorming an idea for a new application that would asssit with the loading of freight trailers
 * Researching for a data science project involving precipitation in the Western United States